Marine processes are those associated with the action of waves. This includes erosion, transportation and deposition.

 Attrition is when rocks carried by seawater collide – gradually making them smaller and smoother.

-Transportation is movement of sediment by the action of waves.
+Transportation is the movement of sediment by the action of waves.

 Traction involves the rolling of large and heavy rocks along the seabed.